icgc-dcc/dcc-docs/docs/pcawg/data.md

 As noted above, [a large portion of the PCAWG data](https://icgc.org/447) is hosted at the [Cancer Genome Collaboratory](https://cancercollaboratory.org) - an OpenStack based academic cloud computing platform.
-This makes Collaboratory an ideal choice to perform your own analyses on PCAWG data, it's so-called <i>move compute to data</i> approach.
+This makes Collaboratory an ideal choice to perform your own analyses on PCAWG data, following a commonly practised <i>move compute to data</i> approach.
 In essence, there is no need to download large amount of data into your own computing facilities and manage them, instead you launch virtual machines (VMs) and run your code on PCAWG data provisioned from within the Collaboratory environment which is much more efficient and cost effective.